Holy Trinity Catholic School (2022)

 3. Building teacher capacity to work as members of high performing collaborative teams that focus efforts on improved learning for all students.

-Administrators sit in on team meets whenever possible to not only support teachers’ work but also to provide feedback and coaching as needed.
+Administrators sit in on team meetings whenever possible to not only support teachers’ work but also to provide feedback and coaching as needed.
 When hiring, the needs of the collaborative team are taken into account as well as the candidate’s willingness to collaborate around the right work.
 Administration and teacher leaders have also created tools and templates to assist teams with the process.
-Regardless of whether or not there has been turnover in the collaborative team, each year begins with developing norms, SMART goals, determining roles, and discussing DiSC personality traits.
+Regardless of whether or not there has been turnover in the collaborative team, each year begins with developing norms, and SMART goals, determining roles, and discussing DISC personality traits.
 We also utilize a common PLC agenda and notes template for team meetings, which includes norms, goals, and guiding questions at the top.
 Administrators also have access to these documents to be able to provide feedback and coaching.
 These notes are in a running document for continuity, and all teachers in the building have access to each team’s running document.
 This allows any grade level, related arts teacher, or interventionist to follow along with or comment on the team’s work even if they aren’t able to be there in person, supporting the belief that everyone is responsible for every student’s learning.

 Our Diocese (District) has also recently begun its PLC journey.
 This allows Holy Trinity teachers to now also be on collaborative teams with like grade and content areas at other schools.
 These teams are also beginning to refine KUDs, determine essential standards, and move toward common formative assessments to be able to share effective strategies.
-Although each Holy Trinity and diocesan team is at a different place in its level of implementing the four guiding questions, we are now able to support one another in doing the right work.
+Although each Holy Trinity and the diocesan team is at a different place in its level of implementing the four guiding questions, we are now able to support one another in doing the right work.
 There is significant growth yet to be made, but we are confident we will be able to continue to walk that path of continuous learning together as a PLC thanks to the foundation upon which we have anchored our practice.

-Six years into this journey, collective responsibility for all students’ learning has become the bedrock of our school culture.
+Seven years into this journey, collective responsibility for all students’ learning has become the bedrock of our school culture.
 Whether at staff meetings or team meetings, you won’t hear teachers talking about “my” kids or “your” kids but about our kids.
 Jill Harrison Berg said, “Collective efficacy creates a self-sustaining cycle: The belief that we can make a difference together makes us want to make a difference together.”
 Our PLC journey is ongoing - it is our shared belief in this work, a belief that has become a cornerstone of our culture, that will continue to sustain us on the journey.

 Achievement Data Files